I found this note, nailed onto a tree on my front lawn. I really don’t know how to describe it. I’ll just let you read it yourself.

-We found out old family trees and records.
-Individually, we’d write down the name of everyone in the book on two lists and then we would compare.
+We found our old family trees and records.
+Individually, we’d write down the name of everyone in the book on two lists, and then we would compare.
 The names I hadn’t remembered to write down, but you had, would become the focus.
 They were the names who were under the curse of the fireflies.

 We compiled a list of “suspicious” books.
-Books we though could help us, because they were written by or were about the people we were searching for.
+Books we thought could help us, because they were written by, or were about, the people we were searching for.

-I’d read the books, with the list of names side by side, reading it again for every page of the book.
-You’d sure the internet on the library computers , for articles about the people.
+I read the books, with the list of names side-by-side, reading it again for every page of the book.
+You scoured the internet on the library computers, on the lookout for articles about the people.

 Our search would lead us to the first glimpse we got of what was really happening to you.

 It was late at night when you found the picture.
 I was a bit drowsy at that time, and almost about to nod off when I heard a sharp intake of breath.
 I turned to see you standing up, pointing at the screen.

 I didn’t see anything.
 Well, anything noteworthy.
 On the screen was a picture of a clearing somewhere in the woods.

 You held up your piece of paper where you’d marked out two names.

 For a moment, I saw the paper and the screen side-by-side.

 Two figures, emerging from the woods, towards the camera.
 They were almost humanoid, with the exception of their limbs, which stretched to nightmarish proportions.
 Their blank, white skin was that of a pure albino, and looked more like tree bark than anything you expected to find on a mammal.
 A cloud of fireflies surrounded the duo.